misterorion/misterorion.com/content/posts/lambda-invalidate.md

 }
 ```

+## Lambda function

 Next I had to create my Lambda function.
-I wanted a function I could reuse, such as with other distributions, so I'm telling it to look for a  in a query string parameter `dist_id`, which corresponds to the actuall distribution ID.
+I wanted a function I could reuse, such as with other distributions, so in the example below I'm telling it to look for a query string parameter `dist_id`, which corresponds to the a distribution ID.

 I'm also invalidating all the paths in the site with `/*` which is fine for small sites.
 You might need to create a more complex dictionary for the paths, if your needs demand it.
+CloudFront needs a unique `CallerReference` so we just use the current time.

-Netlify requires webhooks to send back a response code (other than 4xx or 5xx), so we have the load balancer return a JSON response.
+Finally, Netlify requires webhooks to send back a response code (other than 4xx or 5xx), so we have the load balancer return a JSON response.

 ```python
 import json